jaredbwasserman/drift/README.md

 ## To Fix
 1. Verify Classic WoW works as expected
 1. Fix bug where frame resets from hotkey when on other tab
-1. Fix bug where PlayerTalentFrame moves after any button clicked
+1. Fix bug where PlayerTalentFrame resets from Close button on PVP Talents